 They have every reason for concern.
 It’s been reported that 30 percent of the schools in Port au Prince collapsed in the quake.
 Personally, I’ve yet to see one school left standing.

-Looking at the plans, flashes of collapsed schools and the stench of death spring to mind.
-I just can’t believe what I am seeing — there are absolutely no earthquake-resisting elements!
+Looking at the plans, images of collapsed schools flash through my mind and the stench of death flickers through my senses.
+I just can’t believe what I am seeing; there are absolutely no earthquake-resisting elements!

 The typical classroom is designed as a concrete block floor with concrete toppings over concrete beams — all supported by small, concrete columns.
 It’s almost identical to the design that failed, causing so many schoolchildren to die in January.
 Basically, it was a house of cards.